 ABOUT KELLET WARD IN LANCASTER DISTRICT

-In the past few years, I have campaigned for:-
+Over many years, I campaigned for:-

 In October 2012, I assisted in the design and interpretation of a questionnaire survey for Nether Kellet residents, the results of which were published in the Village magazine, Round and About.
 The PDF file relating to housing in Nether Kellet can be accessed here.

-In the run up to the centenary of the start of World War I, I researched the census records of men from the "Thankful Villages" of Arkholme and Nether Kellet who fought in that war - and having been elected Chairman of the Friends of Lancaster City Museum in 2014, I helped organise the successful local campaign to raise funds for purchasing the Edward medal awarded to one of the heroes of the White Lund Munitions explosion of 1917, and set up a facebook page for the Friends - www.facebook.com/FOLCM
+In the run up to the centenary of the start of World War I, I researched the census records of men from the "Thankful Villages" of Arkholme and Nether Kellet who fought in that war - and having been elected Chairman of the Friends of Lancaster City Museum in 2014, I helped organise the successful local campaign to raise funds for purchasing the Edward medal awarded to one of the heroes of the White Lund Munitions explosion of 1917, and I set up the facebook page for the Friends - www.facebook.com/FOLCM

 I supported and attended a range of events and activities in the villages and have been resident in the Ward since 1976, so you can be sure that what affects local residents also affects me.